-Architectural model,'Darling Harbour Hotel Casino Competition', plastic/paper, designed by Harry Seidler and Associates, made by Arcmod Models Pty Ltd, Sydney, 1986.
+Architectural model and perspex cover, 'Darling Harbour Hotel Casino Competition', plastic/paper, designed by Harry Seidler and Associates, made by Arcmod Models Pty Ltd, Sydney, 1986.

 The Harry Seidler entry to the Darling Harbour Casino Competition is significant beyond its value as an artefact of Seidler's architecture.

 Although largely forgotten, the casino competition was an essential element of NSW Premier Neville Wran's plans for the redevelopment of the Darling Harbour precinct.
 The casino and hotel were to create much of the financial basis for the new urban park and its cultural, retail and lifestyle elements.
 Its demise did not halt the new development but significantly altered its character.
 In 2012 a new Sydney casino has been proposed - for similar reasons to those of thirty years past - for the Barangaroo development north of Darling Harbour.

 Designed by Harry Seidler and Associates, Sydney, 1986.
 Not built.